periode/thesis/table_of_contents.md

 temporality (fast) and spatiality (jumps)

-cantell_smith_introduction - computing as _meaning mechanically realized_ <- this whole introduction is a good reference on the tension between the linguistic and the mechanical
+cantell_smith_introduction - computing as _meaning mechanically realized_  (this whole introduction is a good reference on the tension between the linguistic and the mechanical)

 another philosophical approach highlighting the tension in software is irmak_software_abstract_artifact